katherinetien/comparing-baltimore-cupertino-teenbirth/README.md

 ## Business Question

-How do health-related racial disparities contribute to teen birth rates of populations with low parent income in Baltimore, MD and San Francisco, CA?
+_How do health-related racial disparities contribute to teen birth rates of populations with low parent income in Baltimore, MD and San Francisco, CA?_

 ## Data Question - Open Data

-We will use open data from Opportunity Insights' [Opportunity Atlas](https://www.opportunityatlas.org/), an online database of anonymous data following 20 million Americans from childhood to mid-30s with the goal of identifying areas of the United States with best and worst social mobility.
-We will compare Baltimore, MD and San Francisco, CA, using two datasets:
+We will use open data from Opportunity Insights' [Opportunity Atlas](https://opportunityinsights.org/data/?geographic_level=0&topic=0&paper_id=1652#resource-listing), an online database of anonymous data following 20 million Americans from childhood to mid-30s with the goal of identifying areas of the United States with best and worst social mobility.
+We will compare Baltimore, MD and San Francisco, CA, using two datasets.
-1.
+1. Baltimore, MD: this dataset contains the teenage birth rates for low-income White and Black populations categorized by neighborhood in Baltimore City.
+1. San Francisco, CA: this dataset also contains the teenage birth rates for low-income White and Black populations categorized by neighborhood in San Francisco.

+## Data Answer